SixArm/sixarm_ruby_geometry/README.md

 ## Install

-### Gem

-Run this command in your shell or terminal:
+To install using a Gemfile, add this:

+    gem 'sixarm_ruby_geometry', '~> 2.0.1'

+To install using the command line, run this:

-    gem install sixarm_ruby_geometry
+    gem install sixarm_ruby_geometry -v '~> 2.0.1'

-Or add this to your Gemfile:

-    gem 'sixarm_ruby_geometry'

-### Require

-To require the gem in your code:
+To require this gem in your code:

     require 'sixarm_ruby_geometry'